rliu6915/Pennstagram/README.md

 # Instructions
 To run the app locally, follow these steps:

-Open a command prompt in the "api" folder
+Open a command prompt in the "backend" folder
 Run the command npm start
-Open a command prompt in the "client" folder
+Open a command prompt in the "pennstagram" folder
 Run the command npm start
 A browser will open with the app